chaitanya647/linux-admin-projects/README.md

 # Linux Administration & AWS Projects

-This repository contains documentation and configurations for essential Linux services hosted on AWS EC2.
+This repository contains documentation and configurations for essential Linux services hosted on AWS EC2 instances.

 ---